Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 61 **Good things ahead!**
-DAY: Thursday, i woke up and went to ALdi with 8:50AM I got the cold but i am healing!
+DAY: Saturday, i woke up and went to ALdi with 8:50AM I got the cold but i am healing!
 Had a productive day!
 Went to Walmart and Aldi, ended up overspending...
 I feel from my scooter!!